spawnmarvel/linux-and-azure/azure-extra-linux-vm-mirror/README.md

 Lets add a datadisk to the vm dmzdocker03

-### 5. 💾Mirroring zabbix-server-mysql zabbix-frontend-php zabbix-apache-conf zabbix-sql-scripts zabbix-agent2
+### 5. Mirroring zabbix-server-mysql zabbix-frontend-php zabbix-apache-conf zabbix-sql-scripts zabbix-agent2

 To get the full set of Zabbix components—including the server, frontend, and associated utilities—you don't necessarily need to modify the mirror synchronization script (sync_zabbix_mirror.sh) because the existing setup already mirrors the entire repository path where those packages reside.